 While evaluating the ERP, check with the vendor if the ground staff such as floor workers can attend the system demonstrations or reference visits.
-If the system is not user friendly it completely affect the ROI resulting in inaccurate data.
+If the system is not user-friendly it completely affects the ROI resulting in inaccurate data.

 2. Can a non-programmer develop a new business process in the system?